Imperial (automobile): Frank Sinatra (fs) Edition

 The Imperial for 1981 and 1982 was offered with an optional edition named after a celebrity.
 The Imperial fs was one of few regular production cars bearing a celebrity's name.
 It was available only in Glacier Blue Crystal paint - Chrysler advertising claimed it matched the color of Sinatra's eyes - and had special "fs" (lowercase) external badging, with a large glovebox placard proclaiming "Frank Sinatra Signature Edition".
 Inside, 16 cassette tapes of Sinatra titles were presented in a specially made Mark Cross leather case stored in a special locking console below the dashboard.
-Production in 1981 was 148 and 279 in 1982 fs edition were made that were an additional $1,078 above the $20,988 price of the car.
+Production in 1981 was 148 and 279 in 1982 fs edition were made that were an additional $1,078 above the $20,988 ($ in dollars) price of the car.

 Limousine

 Aside from the fs edition available for purchase by the public, Chrysler president Lee Iacocca commissioned a 1982 Imperial converted by ASC (American Sunroof Corporation) outside Detroit, Michigan, using the front doors from a 1979-81 Chrysler Fifth Avenue sedan into a limousine with a 36 in stretch, and presented it to Frank Sinatra as a gift.
 A similar Imperial limousine also built by ASC is also used in the 1984 movie Cannonball Run II driven by Burt Reynolds and Dom DeLuise, as well as the movies Sharky's Machine and Stick both directed by and starring Reynolds.